-What am I voting on?
-The Board is asking our stockholders to approve, on an advisory basis, the compensation of the named executive officers as disclosed in this Proxy Statement.

-- Voting Recommendation: "FOR" the proposal. - Vote Required: Approval requires a "FOR" vote by at least a majority of the shares represented at the Annual Meeting, by valid proxy or otherwise, and entitled to vote.
+- What am I voting on?
+The Board is asking our stockholders to approve, on an advisory basis, the compensation of the named executive officers as disclosed in this Proxy Statement. - Voting Recommendation: "FOR" the proposal. - Vote Required: Approval requires a "FOR" vote by at least a majority of the shares represented at the Annual Meeting, by valid proxy or otherwise, and entitled to vote.

-See "Executive Compensation" beginning on page 43 for more information.
+See "Executive Compensation" beginning on page 45 for more information.

-We most recently sought stockholder approval of the compensation of our named executive officers at our Annual Meeting of Stockholders held on May 11, 2022 (the "2022 Annual Meeting"), at which time approximately 95.2% of votes cast were in favor thereof.
-In May 2017, our stockholders supported the Board's recommendation to hold an annual Say-on-Pay vote and Say-When-on-Pay will be considered again at the Annual Meeting.
-As a result, the timing of the next Say-on-Pay vote (after that taken at the Annual Meeting) will depend on the results of Proposal 3 (Say-When-on-Pay).
+We most recently sought stockholder approval of the compensation of our named executive officers at the Company's Annual Meeting of Stockholders held on May 17, 2023 (the "2023 Annual Meeting"), at which time approximately 95.6% of votes cast were in favor thereof.
+At the 2023 Annual Meeting, our stockholders supported the Board's recommendation to hold an annual Say-on-Pay vote.
 The Say-on-Pay vote is not binding on the Company, our Board of Directors or the Compensation Committee.
 Our Board and the Compensation Committee value the opinions of our stockholders and, to the extent there is any significant vote against the compensation of our named executive officers as disclosed in this Proxy Statement, we will consider our stockholders' concerns and the Compensation Committee will evaluate whether any actions are necessary to address those concerns.

-As described in detail under "Executive Compensation - Compensation Discussion and Analysis ("CD&A")", our executive compensation program is designed to attract, motivate and retain our named executive officers, each of whom is critical to our success.
+As described in detail under "Executive Compensation - Compensation Discussion and Analysis (CD&A)", our executive compensation program is designed to attract, motivate and retain our named executive officers, each of whom is critical to our success.
 Under this program, our named executive officers are rewarded for the achievement of specific annual, long-term, strategic and corporate goals as well as the realization of increased stockholder value.
 The Compensation Committee continually reviews and modifies our executive compensation program to ensure that it achieves the desired goals of aligning executive compensation with our stockholders' interests and current market practices.
-Please read the CD&A section of this Proxy Statement for additional details about our executive compensation program, including information about the compensation of our named executive officers for fiscal 2022.
+Please read the Compensation Discussion and Analysis ("CD&A") section of this Proxy Statement for additional details about our executive compensation program, including information about the compensation of our named executive officers for fiscal 2023.